Forsyth County GA DUI Lawyer

 DUI Checkpoints in Forsyth County GA

-Forsyth County DUI offices are specifically trained in DUI detection and field sobriety testing.
+Forsyth County DUI officers are specifically trained in DUI detection and field sobriety testing.
 All of the officers have video cams on their bodies, and the footage is frequently used in court.

 Georgia 400 is one of the busiest roads in Forsyth County, and officers are always looking for potential DUI drivers.
 They frequently set up roadblocks and checkpoints to aid in discovering drunk drivers.
 Forsyth County even has its own DUI Task Force that aggressively targets potential DUI drivers.